MichaelSinz/Boxed/README.md

 # Boxed - a safer way to run [CycoD](https://github.com/robch/cycod/)

-Boxed is a containerization solution for running the CycoD AI coding tool in a safer, controlled Docker environment.
-CycoD is an AI-powered tool that can write, compile, and test code, and Boxed provides a secure sandbox to prevent accidental damage to your system while allowing CycoD to function fully.
+Boxed is a containerization solution that keeps the CycoD AI coding tool safely contained in a controlled Docker environment.
+CycoD is an AI-powered tool that can write, compile, and test code, and Boxed provides a secure "box" to prevent accidental damage to your system while allowing CycoD to function.

 This directory has a [build script](build.sh), a multi-target [Dockerfile](Dockerfile), and the [boxed script](boxed.sh) that runs a docker container with your work